-NWDepot; from the South Dakota Digital Archives (South Dakota State Historical Society)
+Chicago and Northwestern Railroad Depot, part of the Commercial Historic District; from the South Dakota Digital Archives (South Dakota State Historical Society)

-The \$15 million Louisiana Purchase, of which Brookings was a part, was the greatest land deal in history, doubling the size of the United States at less than three cents per acre.
+The \$15 million Louisiana Purchase, which included South Dakota, was the greatest land deal in history, doubling the size of the United States at less than three cents per acre.
 President Thomas Jefferson charged the Corps of Discovery, led by Lewis and Clark, with the exploration of the northern reaches of the Purchase, specifically to seek a northwest water passage from the Mississippi River to the Pacific Ocean.
 The Corps, like early French and Spanish boatmen, traveled along the Missouri River in central South Dakota.